 Surface (%): Surface (%) refers to the position of the viewable scan with respect to the antenna's direct wave.
 The direct wave is the first instance of the receiver seeing the transmitted signal and corresponds to the ground surface.
 There may be situations when you want to view a portion of the scan before the direct wave.
 Shifting the surface % in the negative direction will move the direct wave farther down the window.
-The Surface (%) value entered represents a percentage of the full time range.
+The Surface (%) value entered represents a percentage of the full-time range.
 For example, entering a value of -10 while collecting with a time range of 100ns will shift the direct wave down by 10 ns.

-Scans Density (Scans/Meter or Scans/Ft): This refers to the number of scans collected within a unit of distance.
+Scan Density (Scans/Meter or Scans/Ft): This refers to the number of scans collected within a unit of distance.
 This option is only visible if the collect mode is set to distance.
 Increasing your scan density will result in more scans being stacked next to one another and therefore causes the data to be exaggerated on the horizontal scale.
 A lower scan density will cause the data to appear more horizontally condensed.

 Samples/Scan: Each scan trace is made up of individual samples.
 You can think of samples as the "dots" that make up a "line."
 Samples are collected along each scan recorded by the antenna's receiver.
 The amount of samples/scan can affect your vertical resolution, as the number of samples essentially represents the number of datapoints collected along each scan.
 Inputting a Samples/Scan value that is too low risks recording a signal with poor resolution.
 Inputting a Samples/Scan value that is too high will result in slower collection and larger files sizes for no practical benefit.
-For a 350 MHz antenna the default sampling rate is 1024 samples per second.
+For a 200 MHz antenna a good rule of thumb is to multiply your time range by 10 and then divide by 2.5.
+Set your sample density to the next step higher than the result.